FAQ

 Life and Nature

 The summer climate in Finland is cool and refreshing, influenced by the Finnish Gulf.
 The country is rich in parks, green spaces, and lakes, offering excellent conditions for outdoor activities such as camping and hiking.
-If you are curious about climate comparisons, you can compare the weather in your city with Helsinki to see how they differ
+If you are curious about climate comparisons, you can compare the weather in your city with Helsinki to see how they differ.

 How does the relocation process work?

 Relocating to Finland as a specialist is a fast and efficient procedure.
 Once we have all agreements signed, you'll need to submit an application for a Residence Permit for specialists via Enter Finland.
 We specialize in this type of permit because it has a high approval rating—approximately 95% according to Migri.
+Approval can take up to two weeks, though it often happens much quicker, ranging from a few days to one week.

 What are the labor rules in Finland?